gigocabrera/moneyleash/README.md

 progress and the result of the itch I had to get out of my comfort zone and experiment with new technologies.
 Money Leash will stay as an **open source** project so **your feedback and help would be greatly appreciated!**

 Ultimate goal?
-To bring it to Apple's App Store and Google Play.
+To bring it to the App Store and Google Play.

 ## Quick Start